Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 aws logs describe-log-streams --log-group-name "/aws/lambda/lambda-lead"
 ```

 ```sh
 aws logs get-log-events --log-group-name "/aws/lambda/lambda-lead" \
 --log-stream-name 2020/06/25/[$LATEST]3c93779ddb224i6982fg4e3cb928c2f5
 ```

 ## Next Steps

+In this guide, we created a simple serverless function using Go.
+We deployed our function and set up an API endpoint to access it via HTTP.
+This covers a lot of ground, yet it's only a start.
+There's plenty of room for improvement, especially in AWS configurations.
+For example, trying to invoke the function from a client (browser) will likely fail due to no CORS policy set.

 Form validation
 SES email